 Let me be totally clear here.
 Given the choice I wouldn’t vote to Leave.

 I wouldn’t want to leave the EU.
-There is access to the single market, access to funding, and beyond the economic benefits it’s been a force for good; promoting equality, harmony and peace in Europe.
+There is access to the single market.
+Member states have access to funding.
+And beyond the economic benefits it’s been a force for good; promoting equality, harmony and peace in Europe.
 It’s one of Europe’s finest achievements and I’m proud to be a part of it.

 Some of the benefits of being part of EU